Viddett/ArnLib/doc/Description.md

 For continous access to an _ARN Data Object_ its better to use an ArnItem.
 This will be a handle to the object that give fast access.
 It will also provide signals for changed object.
-ArnItem is QObject based and has its charateristics.
+ArnItem is QObject based and inherits its charateristics.

 Yet another way to access an _ARN Data Object_, is an ArnBasicItem.
 This will give a basic handle to the object.
 It is fast, small and is not based on QObject.
 As such it can not use